 The Door in Baltimore, Maryland, hosted an open house that featured activities from afterschool programs in the city.
 The Door is the first faith-based afterschool program to receive a 21st Century Community Learning Centers grant in the state.
 Guest speakers included the Maryland State Superintendent of Schools and the Baltimore City Council president.

 More than 300 students, parents and other community members were able to see firsthand the creative and diverse activities students participated in daily at their programs—from science experiments to computer programs to arts and crafts.
-Students from The Door, YMCA, Junior Achievement, Boys and Girls Club Living Classrooms, Chesapeake Center and the Afterschool Marching Band participated in the event.
+Students from The Door, YMCA, Junior Achievement, Boys and Girls Club Living Classrooms, Chesapeake Center, and the afterschool marching band participated.

-“One of the greatest outcomes of our Lights On Afterschool event is that local, state and federal elected officials and their staff members who attended our event were so impressed by all that the programs offer that they are now more willing to support afterschool programs,” said Kacy Conley, Director of Urban Services at the YMCA of Central Maryland and an Afterschool Ambassador.
-“It was a wonderful way to celebrate the great things afterschool accomplish while also giving a boost to those who toil every day to help sustain the programs for students and their families in our community."
+“One of the greatest outcomes of our Lights On Afterschool event was that local, state and federal elected officials and their staff who attended were so impressed by all that the programs offer that they are now more willing to support afterschool programs,” said Kacy Conley, Director of Urban Services at the YMCA of Central Maryland and an Afterschool Ambassador.
+“It was a wonderful way to celebrate the great things afterschool accomplishes while also giving a boost to those who toil every day to help sustain the programs for students and their families in our community."